Languages of Uzbekistan: Persian

-The Tajik language (a variety of Persian) is widespread in the cities of Bukhara and Samarkand because of their relatively large population of ethnic Tajiks (officially 1.5 million).
-It is also found in large pockets in Kasansay, Chust, Rishtan and Sokh in Ferghana Valley, as well as in Burchmulla, Ahangaran, Baghistan in the middle Syr Darya district, and finally in, Shahrisabz, Qarshi, Kitab and the river valleys of Kafiringan and Chaganian, forming altogether, approximately 10–15% of the population of Uzbekistan.
+The Persian language is widespread throughout Uzbekistan, being spoken by anywhere between 10 and 20% of the population, especially in the cities of Bukhara and Samarkand which remain predominantly Persian-speaking.
+It is also found in large pockets in Kasansay, Chust, Rishtan and Sokh and Chodak in Ferghana Valley, as well as in Burchmulla, Ahangaran, Baghistan in the middle Syr Darya district, and finally in, Shahrisabz, Qarshi, Kitab and the river valleys of Kafiringan and Chaganian.
+Foltz notes that Persian-speakers in Uzbekistan are mostly bilingual in Uzbek and tend to see themselves as Uzbeks "who also happen to speak Persian".